 It was especially popularized as a nutritious drink by health enthusiasts like Dr. Norman Walker, one of the first advocates of vegetable juice cleansing in the 1930's and author of the book "Fresh Vegetable and Fruit Juices."

-The concept of juicing one particular vegetable variety at a time is sometimes referred to as "mono juicing" which concentrates a specific vegetable’s nutritive qualities.
+The concept of juicing one particular vegetable variety at a time is sometimes referred to as "mono juicing" which concentrates a specific vegetable’s nutritive components.
 Other popular types also include beet juice, cucumber juice and of course the trend-setting celery juice variation.

 The wild carrot plant (Daucus carota), also called Queen Anne's lace because of its delicate lace-like flowers, is the original source of today's domesticated carrot which are cultivar subspecies.
-Cultivated carrot taproots have a deeper orange color, as opposed to a pale yellow-orange and are notably larger and more palatable than wild carrot with a juicer, crunchier and less woody texture.
+Cultivated carrot taproots have a deeper orange color, as opposed to a pale yellow-orange and are notably larger and more palatable than wild carrot with a juicier, crunchier and less woody texture.

 While most carrots are known for their bright orange pigmentation, other multi-colored types are also becoming more available in produce markets.
 These include yellow carrots, white carrots, red carrots, and purple carrots.

 The carrot juice we are referring to here on this page, however, is made from the orange carrot variety and is raw, unpasteurized and 100% pure juice with no other added ingredients.
-We always recommend choosing organic carrot selections over conventionally grown carrots as residual chemicals used can become concentrated when juiced.
+We also recommend choosing organic carrot selections over conventionally grown carrots as residual chemicals used can become concentrated when juiced.

 The provitamin A and xanthophyll carotenoid components in carrots are considered beneficial compounds for healthy eyesight and protecting one's vision.
 As aligned with the Doctrine of Signatures, the carrot root vegetable when sliced closely resembles the human eye.
 Vitamin A is also known as "retinol" which similarly resembles the word "retina", the innermost, light-sensitive layer of tissue in the eyes.